BriskenFinancials/use-case-template/cards/UC10000426-L-01-conduct-project-kickoff-meeting.md

 # Conduct project kickoff meeting

+This task builds the foundation for the transition from 'Finalize and sign the contract to initiate the implementation'.
 Schedule a project kickoff meeting with all stakeholders to formally try initiating the project.
 Present the project scope, objectives, timelines, and key milestones to the attendees.
-You will be able to confidently Schedule a project kickoff meeting with all stakeholders to formally try initiating the project

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-L-01-top.png)